Understanding Primary Service Areas or Assessment Areas

-Several GIS-based techniques can be used by financial institutions to determine the CRA assessment areas.
+Beyond CRA compliance, there are several GIS-based techniques can be used by financial institutions to determine the institutions Primary service area areas (PSA).
 They include but are not limited to: Thiessen polygons which evaluate areas based on office locations, the Huff Model, which calculates equal probability trade areas based on weighted variables, Threshold area analysis and others.
 Although you don’t need customer data to start, you do need to analyze your deposits and loans, which can be accomplished through geocoding your deposit and loan base.
 With the geocoded customer data, you will be able to measure the effectiveness of your assessment area by total originations, approvals versus denials, percent inside and outside the assessment area, distribution by low, moderate, middle and upper income defined census tracts, GAP Analysis and much more.

-The following summarizes four of the most common techniques use for defining the assessment area:
+The following summarizes four of the most common techniques use for defining the primary service area (PSA):

 In this example, the institution used the city boundaries to define the assessment area.